LD4P/arm/modeling_recommendations/awards1.md

 are limited to “Record information on an award if considered important for identification or selection.”
 The examples reflect a note style.
 The RDA registry provides a property rdau:P60090. ([*http://metadataregistry.org/schemaprop/show/id/14686.html*](http://metadataregistry.org/schemaprop/show/id/14686.html))

 In BIBFRAME a property bf:awards is available.
 However, bf:awards is a datatype property and therefore carries the MARC practice forward to record related information in a text string.
 It does currently not allow for linking out to awards, for example in Wikidata (e.g. Sobey Art Award) ([*https://www.wikidata.org/wiki/Q7549952*](https://www.wikidata.org/wiki/Q7549952)).
 The VIVO ontology has a class vivo:Award ([*http://vivoweb.org/sites/vivoweb.org/files/vivo-isf-public-1.6.owl#Award*](http://vivoweb.org/sites/vivoweb.org/files/vivo-isf-public-1.6.owl#Award))and related properties, however those tend to have ranges limiting their use to foaf:Agent or foaf:Organization.

 The art specific standards and ontologies that were investigated do not specifically address the issue of awards.

+While the awards model was developed specifically to address the descriptive needs of bibliographic items in the art and rare materials domains, we define it as an independent model with the expectation that it could be useful in the description of awards related to a broad range of resources and therefore have defined it as an independent ontology.

 <a name="bfawards">Awards in BIBFRAME</a>
 ============